SirJimmothy/phasmo/readme.md

 When an evidence item is included or disregarded, other evidence items that do not match any remaining ghost types will be disabled, to simplify the evidence-gathering process.

+Additionally, when a ghost has a guaranteed evidence item on a particular difficulty, and this evidence item is not included, the ghost in question will be disregarded.

 ## Timers
 Various timers have been configured to assist with making sure you're not caught out by an expiring smudge stick, non-professional hunt latency, etc. Simply select the timer you wish to use and hit the green button to start the timer.